seasidesparrow/ADSJournalsDB/README.md

 ## Summary endpoint

-Provides information about the journal/publication, common title spellings, selected identifiers, and current publisher information when a bibcode is provided.
+Provides information about the journal/publication, common title spellings, selected identifiers, and current publisher information when a bibstem is provided.

 Example: